Accounting ethics – Dos and don’ts and why it matters

 Do:

-Your client’s finances and other sensitive details need to be treated with the utmost confidentiality.
-They’re trusting you to keep that information safe.
-You should only disclose it to other professionals if necessary, and with your clients permission.
-Failure to keep information confidential could result in bad publicity and possible defamation of a company or person.
+Treat your clients’ finances and sensitive details with the utmost confidentiality.
+They’re trusting you to keep that information safe, so you should only disclose it to other professionals if necessary, and with your client’s permission.

 Be professional beyond the office.